 5. Invite your therapist to help you to stop making excuses to improve your life.

 In over a decade of working as a Psychologist, I have observed that making excuses in one’s life is among the most common, problematic things that we do to ourselves that either seriously hurts ours lives, or at least gets in the way of making our lives better.
 Learning to identify when, where, and why we are making excuses can be one of the most meaningful and powerful things people can get from counseling.
 I therefore recommend you to invite your therapist to point out your excuses—gently, of course—such as while talking together.
 Though it may sting at first, such feedback is invaluable and eye-opening.
 You will see your life in new ways, including the ways you may be unhealthily justifying your decisions and actions, leading to outcomes you don’t want.
 You will start to see things more clearly, including the additional opportunities waiting for you to take them on in a more honest manner to improve your circumstances.
-We are on your side—so invite us to help you.
+We are on your side—so invite us to help you wherever you reside in South Korea.

 6. Don’t cancel your session just because you think you have nothing to say.